Avishekkj/Python_django_project-mysite/README.md

 # Python_django_project-mysite
-This is simple project of python django , also my first project
+This is simple django python project , also my first project